mohammadmahdinoori/vit-tensorflow/README.md

 ##### CvT Params
 - `num_of_classes`: int <br />
-number of classes for the final prediction layer
+number of classes used in the final prediction layer
 - `stages`: list of CvTStage <br />
 list of cvt stages
 - `dropout`: float <br />